trace-ph/traceph-android-app/README.md

 DetectPH built the DetectPH app as a contact tracing mobile application, currently for COVID-19.
 Our goal is to become the main contact tracing app in the Philippines of not only in COVID-19 but also in other diseases.
 We do this by collecting records of users nearby, automating contact tracing procedures, and quickly notifying those we determined as exposed while ensuring the privacy of users.
 This SERVICE is provided by DetectPH at no cost and is intended for use as is.

+This app is ONLY available in the Philippines and therefore will only work within the country.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service. we will not use or share your information with anyone except as described in this Privacy Policy.